sli0111/michael_zeng_w251_hw/hw09/README.md

 * Do you think your model is fully trained?
 How can you tell?

     It is not quite fully trained.
 The evaluation loss at 40K is 1.69, while the loss at 300K steps are below 1.6.
+    Also, when I look at the logs from `nohup.out`, the translations from the final evaluation at 40k steps are exactly accurate.
+Therefore, I think we still need a lot more training.

 * Were you overfitting?

     It is not obvious that it is overfitting, the training and val loss are tracking each other in the process of the training.
+As of step 40k where I stopped, the train loss is 1.60 while the evaluation loss is at 1.63.
+It is natural that train loss will be smaller, but the difference I saw does not necessarily flag it as overfitting.

 * Were your GPUs fully utilized?